The 24 best VR games of all time (so far)

 Genre: Shooter, Action

-In 2016, Superhot VR was the first truly physical VR game in the roomscale format.
-The game also has an exceptional gimmick that already made the original Superhot a hit on the 2D screen: In the fascinating mix of shooter and puzzle game, enemies and objects, such as bullets, only move when players are also moving.
+In 2016, Superhot VR was the first truly physical VR game in the room-scale format.
+The game also features an extraordinary gimmick that made the original Superhot a hit on the 2D screen: In this fascinating mix of shooter and puzzle game, enemies and objects, such as bullets, only move when the player moves.

-In various levels, you dodge bullets, sword strokes, or enemy punches in slow motion.
-Objects lying around serve as punching, throwing, and shooting weapons.
-When used correctly, the VR game becomes an incredibly casual action ballet.
-Shoot two enemies in the back with a pistol, then pick up a cup and throw it into the face of another enemy on the left, before shattering the bad guy on the right with a powerful punch.
+Throughout the levels, you will dodge bullets, sword strokes, or enemy punches in slow motion.
+Objects around you serve as punching, throwing, and shooting weapons.
+When used correctly, the VR game becomes an incredibly smooth action ballet.
+Shoot two enemies in the back with a pistol, then pick up a cup and throw it in the face of another enemy on the left, before smashing the bad guy on the right with a powerful punch.

 You can buy Superhot VR here: